DnyanUrankar/Measuring-Temperature-and-Humidity/README.md

 # Measuring-Temperature-and-Humidity

-Working version of the DHT11 library for Raspberry Pi.
+This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.